syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/How-To.md

 **Option 2: Using JSONP for cross-origin request**

-Using JSONP datatype, you can perform cross origin-request.
+Using JSONP data type, you can perform cross origin-request.
 To enable cross-origin request, in your FileExplorer, you have to specify “**AjaxDataType”**as “**jsonp**”.
-And we have provided “**doJSONPAction**” method to handle “jsonp” type Ajax request on server side.
+And we have provided “**doJSONPAction**” method to handle “jsonp” type AJAX request on server side.

 In the view page, add FileExplorer element and specify “**AjaxDataType**” as “**jsonp**”.